Foreign Competition and the Durability of U.S. Firm Investments

 ABSTRACT: How does globalization affect the balance of power between managers and firm owners?
 This paper studies the effect of economic integration on governance practices within firms.
 I propose a theory of endogenous corporate governance investments in industry equilibrium with monopolistic competition.
 Firms can use investments into better corporate governance as a cheap substitute to performance compensation to mitigate agency problems.
 International integration alters the demand for managers in the economy such that firms may reduce their corporate governance investments and offer higher performance payments.
 This globalization-induced deterioration of corporate governance in the economy diminishes the welfare gains from globalization.
 Using data on governance practices in U.S. manufacturing corporations, I provide empirical evidence that conforms to the model predictions.
 Firms in industries that experienced substantial trade liberalization between 1990 and 2006 have changed their governance practices allowing for more managerial slack and offered higher equity payments to their CEOs.
 These effects are particularly large in relatively dynamic industries that are characterized by large exit rates.

-Trade-Induced Top Incomes: Financial Incentives and the International Division of Labor
+Top Inequality and the Global Division of Labor

-ABSTRACT: This paper examines the impact of global sourcing on inequality at the top of corporate hierarchies.
-I embed a moral hazard problem into a multi-sector talent assignment model to endogenize the level and sensitivity of managerial compensation in general equilibrium.
-An increase in the supply of foreign production labor raises top inequality in managerial incomes and equity wealth across domestic firms such that managers in larger firms obtain steeper incentives due to a larger pay-performance sensitivity.
-To test these predictions empirically, I use unique linked manager-firm data that cover more than 25,000 managers across listed firms in Europe and North America during 2000 - 2014.
-Using international input-output data to obtain cross-border flows in intermediate goods and services, I find support for all these predictions.
-Global sourcing contributed substantially to rising top inequality, in particular due to an increasing dispersion in the value of managers' equity wealth.
-This mechanism has increased wealth-performance sensitivities of managers in relatively large firms due to an appreciation of the firms' stock prices.
+ABSTRACT: This paper examines the impact of global sourcing on inequality at the top of corporate hierarchies, using a linked manager-firm dataset covering information for more than 25,000 managers across listed firms in the U.S. and the U.K. I find that global sourcing contributed substantially to rising top inequality, in particular due to an increasing dispersion in the value of managers' equity ownership.
+To rationalize these empirical regularities, I develop a model that introduces simple incentive comprenation contracts into a multi-sector span-of-control assignment model that endogenizes the level and sensitivity of managerial compensation in general equilibrium.
+An increase in the supply of foreign production labor raises top inequality in managerial incomes and equity wealth across domestic firms such that managers in larger firms obtain steeper incentives due to larger pay-performance sensitivity.
+This mechanism increases wealth-performance sensitivities of managers in relatively large firms due to an appreciation of the firms' stock prices.
+Estimating the model for the U.S. and the U.K. suggests that the global division of labor can explain a substantial fraction of the variation in managerial incomes.

 - Organizational Economics Undergraduate Economics, University of Mannheim